 Learn More About Avoiding a Will Contest.

 At Virtus Law, the attorneys provide advice based on years of real life experience.
 We assist clients like you develop an estate plan that fits their life circumstances.
-To set up an appointment, call us at 612.888.1000 or send us an email at email@example.com.
-Serving clients in Minneapolis, Edina, Mendota Heights, Red Wing, and surrounding communities.
+To set up an appointment, call us at 612.888.1000 or send us an email at firstname.lastname@example.org.
+Our main office is in Minneapolis, with other offices located in Maplewood, Cambridge, Edina, Mendota Heights, and Red Wing.